Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Baselining/Concept-Of-Baselining.md

 To achieve this, we will have to introduce a mechanism whereby we keep counter of the pointer for the attachment file.
 This feature of supporting attachment via pointer is explained as per below scenario.

-1st Jan – A new requirement is captured with attachment of a given file.
-This attachment shall be stored in the repository with pointer counter of 1
+- 1st Jan – A new requirement is captured with attachment of a given file.
+This attachment shall be stored in the repository with pointer counter of 1.
-5th Jan – Attachment file is now updated and a new version of the file is uploaded in the same requirement.
-This will replace original file with the new version but the pointer counter shall remain 1.
+- 5th Jan – Attachment file is now updated and a new version of the file is uploaded in the same requirement.
+This will replace original file with the new version but the pointer counter shall remain as 1.
-11th Jan – Baseline is captured for the entire project include the requirement in which attachment is present.
+- 11th Jan – Baseline is captured for the entire project including the requirement in which attachment is present.
 At this stage, pointer counter for the attachment file will increase to 2.
 One from the requirement from the project and the second pointer is from the baseline snapshot.
-13th Jan – Original requirement’s attachment is modified yet again and uploaded as attachment with the same file name.
+- 13th Jan – Original requirement’s attachment is modified yet again and uploaded as attachment with the same file name.
 This will add new attachment records for the modified file with pointer counter of 1 which is coming in from the project itself.
-But the pointer counter for the previous version of the file (from 11th Jan ) shall be reduced from 2 to 1 as only Baseline pointer is pointing at it.
+But the pointer counter for the previous version of the file (from 11th Jan) shall be reduced from 2 to 1 as only Baseline pointer is pointing at it.
-15th Jan – Baseline that was captured on 11th Jan is now removed / deleted.
+- 15th Jan – Baseline that was captured on 11th Jan is now removed / deleted.
 Due to this the single pointer to the attachment file that was coming in from the Baseline is now set to zero and so the attachment file is removed as well.
 This process is important as Attachments could be heavy and duplicating the same instead of maintaining pointer counters could have performance implications as well as increase in the size of the repository.

 NOTE: At the time of writing this requirement, ItemzAPP did not support attachments for the requirements yet.
 This feature is planned in the future.